 Stainless steel wedding rings are not widely available in stores at this time.
 Most stainless steel rings are ordered through online retailers.

-Stainless steel wedding rings cannot be resized or repaired; though some retailers offer a lifetime warranty exchange program.
+Stainless steel wedding rings can be difficult to resize or repair and the cost of these services could exceed the value of the ring by many times; though some retailers offer a lifetime warranty exchange program.

 years of wear, a stainless steel ring may lose its original polish; a